SOC 2 Compliance Checklist and Best Practices for an Audit

 If your company provides technical solutions, the first step in earning the trust of customers is providing assurance over your scope with the AICPA’s Trust Services Criteria (TSCs) through a SOC 2 report.
 In particular, service organizations benefit from the following advantages of having a SOC 2 report:

-• Peace of mind that your security controls are designed and operating effectively over a period of time.
+- Peace of mind that your security controls are designed and operating effectively over a period of time (Type II).

-• Ability to efficiently and effectively respond to IT, data security, and due diligence questionnaires from customers and partners.
+- Ability to efficiently and effectively respond to IT, data security, and due diligence questionnaires from customers and/or partners.

-Typically, during the sales process, a client asks their solution provider to fill out an IT questionnaire prepared by the client’s InfoSec, legal, compliance, and/or engineering team(s).
+Typically, during the sales process, a client asks their solution provider to fill out an IT Risk assessment questionnaire, sometimes called Standardized Information Gathering (SIG) questionnaire that is prepared by the client’s InfoSec, legal, compliance, and/or engineering team(s).
 In these instances, having an up-to-date SOC 2 audit report can greatly expedite the process of responding to these questionnaires, while also instilling confidence in the client that there is a mature information security program in place protecting their business’s data, privacy, and reputation should they choose to do business with that service provider.

 Image: SOC Badge